You’ll love naturally gluten-free socca, a flatbread made with chickpea flour that’s served by street vendors in the French city of Nice. Yum.

 *Free printable recipe card is available at the end of the post.

-Combine flour, water, salt, cumin, thyme, garlic and some extra-virgin olive oil in a bowl.
-Let the batter rest for 2 hours, covered, at room temperature.
+First, combine flour, water, salt, cumin, thyme, garlic and some extra-virgin olive oil in a bowl.
+Now let the batter rest for 2 hours, covered, at room temperature.

 Pro tips and recipe notes